Types Of Mortgage Loan Programs For Home Buyers

 - Every year after that based on the index plus the constant margin for the term of the 30-year mortgage loan term

-Adjustable rate mortgage is recommended for home buyers who are first time home buyers who are buying a starter home and plan on upgrading to another home in the next five to ten years.
+An adjustable-rate mortgage is recommended for homebuyers who are first time home buyers who are buying a starter home and plan on upgrading to another home in the next five to ten years.

 Types Of Mortgage Loan Programs: Conventional Mortgage Loans